tnn1t1s/deebo-prototype/README.md

     Cline --> hamburger menu in top right --> installed --> 'configure MCP servers'

+Deebo supports any combination of OpenRouter, Anthropic, and Gemini models.
+You can switch them out just by replacing 'openrouter' with 'anthropic' or 'gemini' and update the model choice accordingly.
+See src/util/agent-utils.ts for more information.
 Add the following entry to the `mcpServers` object within that JSON file.
 Remember to replace placeholder values like `/absolute/path/to/...` and API keys with your actual information.

 ```json
 {